-At Emergency Dental Care, our Edmonton dentists will provide root canal therapy in cases where the pulp of a tooth is damaged or infected.
+At Emergency Dental Clinics, our Edmonton dentists will provide root canal therapy in cases where the pulp of a tooth is damaged or infected.

 If a tooth is causing you severe pain, get to our dental office right away.
 An emergency root canal may the appropriate treatment option for intense tooth pain.